Whiteknight/ParserObjects/docs/v5/sequences.md

 var remainder = sequence.GetRemainder();
 ```

-This can be useful in some cases where you want to tell the user about data which was not successfully parsed.
+This can be useful in some cases where you want to tell the user about data which was not successfully parsed, or in testing/debugging scenarios when you want to see where a parse failed.

-You can also call `.Reset()` on these sequences, to immediately return the sequence to the beginning without having to create a checkpoint.
-This may be useful in testing scenarios where you need to parse and re-parse the same data without having to create new sequences each time.

-The sequences which implement these behaviors are `FromString()`, `FromCharacterFile()` and `FromCharacterStream()`.
-Other char-based sequence types added in the future will also have these methods.
-Generic sequence types which may act on `char`, such as `FromList<char>()` will not implement them.
+The sequences which implement this are `FromString()`, `FromCharacterFile()` and `FromCharacterStream()`.
+Other char-based sequence types added in the future will also have this method.
+Generic sequence types which may act on `char`, such as `FromList<char>()` will not implement it.

 ## Sequence Types